 After the market crashed in 2008, banks tightened up their qualifications for lending, leaving many would-be homeowners unable to qualify for a mortgage.
 Because home values plunged, anyone seeking to refinance faced the same type of issue – they simply didn’t have sufficient equity to allow them to meet the new requirements.

 While the requirements really haven’t changed, the simple fact that home values have recovered from their low point means homeowners may be able to refinance and take advantage of the current low rates.
 It also means those looking to acquire enough money to make home improvements are now in a better position to do so.
-What homeowners need to determine is if refinancing is truly the best option to consider or if there are other potential solutions available.
+What homeowners need to determine is if refinancing is truly the most suitable option to consider or if there are other potential solutions available.